lavafroth/lavafroth.github.io/content/post/algebraic-python-enums.md

 - Algebraic Data Types
 ---

-As much as I like Rust for its ergonomic features, university has forced me to use Python for the past couple of months, especially because of the hype for machine learning and data science.

-One of the biggest things that I missed from the rust experience was enumerable data types whose variants can wrap around different datatypes.
+University has compelled me to utilize Python despite my fondness for Rust, primarily due to the  prevalence of machine learning and data science.
+One aspect of Rust that I dearly miss is the  availability of enumerable data types that can encapsulate various data types.

 Although Python has the answer to creating structs as [dataclasses](https://peps.python.org/pep-0557/), including support for